-Reducing marine litter from sea-based sources in Viet Nam The Rethinking Plastics project half the sea-based sources.
+Reducing marine litter from sea-based sources in Viet Nam

 The Rethinking Plastics project helped to improve the management of ship-generated waste in ports in East and Southeast Asian countries to prevent ships from illegally dumping their waste at sea.
 Four pilot projects on improved ship waste management in selected ports were identified through a dialogue with relevant stakeholders.
 The project prepared legal reviews in the countries and worked on updating or developing ship waste manuals in ports, developing and integrating advanced (online) waste notification systems, assessing options for cost recovery systems (waste fees), and providing information and trainings for staff and stakeholders.